RatJuggler/my-production-docker-build/README.md

 - full image tagging including major, minor, patch and latest.
 - add Portainer as a management dashboard.
 - add monitoring and health checks.
+- test reporting of CSP issues and other errors.

 ### Note on security